-As the place of work being closed for social distancing has been one of the primary channels through which market work is affected, people may have been able to continue some types of work more than others.
-This may be particularly relevant for agriculture, where workers may have the space to socially distance themselves while working and, in many cases, the workers in a family farm are likely to be from the same household, in which case they do not need to socially distance while working.
-Also, lockdowns may be challenging to enforce on farms in rural areas.
-This may mean that the effect of lockdowns on working may differ between agricultural and non-agricultural households.
-To understand this change, we create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents unemployment.
-This variable can help us understand how lockdowns affected the movement between unemployment, agricultural work, and non-agricultural work.
-Additionally, as we know the industry of employment before the first lockdown, we are able to utilize that data for this estimation as a pre-lockdown round (i.e., round 0).
-In other words, for this categorical variable on agriculture, we have eight rounds of data instead of the seven.
+The loseng of workplaces likely affected some types of work less affected than others.
+For example, in agriculture, workers can more easily socially distance themselves while working, and, in many cases, the workers are from the same household removing the need to socially distance.
+Furthermore, lockdowns are more challenging to enforce on farms in rural areas.

+There are two implications of this differential effect of lockdown on workplace closings.
+First, the impacts of lockdowns likely differ between agricultural and non-agricultural households.
+Second, it is essential to understand how lockdowns affected the movement between unemployment, agricultural work, and non-agricultural work.
+We create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents unemployment.
+As we know the industry before the first lockdown, we can utilize that data as a pre-lockdown round (i.e., round 0), so we have eight rounds of data for this estimation.

+With three potential outcomes, we use a conditional fixed-effect multinomial logit model to estimate the movements between unemployment, agricultural work, and non-agricultural work.
+There are two potential issues with this estimation method.
+First, as with any multinomial model, the sign of a coefficient does not necessarily indicate the direction of the relationship between the explanatory variable and the outcome.
+Second, standard marginal analyses are not meaningful because the fixed-effect estimator cannot make predictions that account for the panel-level fixed effects, which are not estimated explicitly.
+To mitigate these issues, we present two sets of relative risk ratios, one the likelihood of working in the agricultural sector against working in the non-agricultural sector, and the other the likelihood of not working against working in the non-agricultural sector.

-The UHFS survey also asked whether any household member had operated a non-farm family business since the prior round.
-We create a dummy variable where 1 represents operating a business and 0 otherwise.
-The survey also asked households participating in farming, whether they changed planting activities because of Covid-19.
+Finally, the survey asked agricultural households whether they changed planting activities because of Covid-19.
 If yes, they are asked how they changed their activities.
-This allows us to understand whether households changed their agricultural strategy in response to the lockdowns.
+This allows us to examine whether households changed their agricultural strategy in response to the lockdowns.

 Income

-Households were asked questions related to income in rounds 1 through 6.
-Households were not asked the monetary value of their income but rather whether their income from different sources increased, remained the same, decreased, or had a complete loss since the prior round (for round 1, the questions were asked relative to the start date of the lockdown).
-This provides us with a relative, ordinal measure of income compared to the household’s prior income.
-The income questions were asked about five sources: (i) family farming, livestock, or fishing, (ii) non-farm family business, (iii) wage employment, (iv) income from assets (properties, investments, or savings), and (v) pension.
+Households were asked income-related questions in rounds 1 through 6.
+Instead of the monetary value of their income, households were asked whether their income from different sources increased, remained the same, decreased, or had a complete loss since the prior round (for round 1, the questions were asked relative to the start date of the lockdown).
+The income questions covered five sources: (i) family farming, livestock, or fishing, (ii) non-farm family business, (iii) wage employment, (iv) income from assets (properties, investments, or savings), and (v) pension.
 As the income question was ordinal, we created variables for each income source where 1 represents an increase in income, 0 represents income remaining unchanged, and -1 represents a decrease in income or a complete loss.

+Given that we use ordinal variables to represent changes in household income, we use a conditional fixed-effect ordered logistic model.
+The typical conditional logit model works by applying a fixed-effect logit model for households that see a change in the dependent variable over time.
+For the conditional ordered logit model, the actual values of the dependent variable are irrelevant.
+Instead, greater values correspond to higher-value outcomes (Baetschmann et al., 2015).
+Hence, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease in income, and a coefficient near 0 indicates that income remained stable.

 Outside Assistance